highcharts/highcharts/docs/dashboards/frequently-asked-questions.md

 # Frequently asked questions

-## How do you connect `dataPool` to the other components?
+## How do you connect `DataPool` to the other components?

-First, you must create the `dataPool`, define a connector and pass the data reference.
+First, you must create the `DataPool` object, define a connector and pass the data reference.
 More about this topic [in the DataPool section](https://www.highcharts.com/docs/dashboards/data-handling)

 After that, you need to pass the connector to the component config, and that’s it.
 [Here is the demo](https://www.highcharts.com/samples/embed/dashboards/demo/minimal).

-* * *

 ## How do you connect a component to a cell?

-1. Enabled layout creator (GUI)
+### Enabled layout creator (GUI)
-To use Dashboards with a layout system and edit mode, you first have to load the `layout` module.
+To use **Dashboards** with a layout system and edit mode, you first have to load the `layout` module.
 The order of the imports is essential, so make sure that the `layout` module is imported after the Dashboards module.

 ```html